king-open/todo/English.md

 * v0.0.1 release
 * v0.0.2 add README.md
 * v0.0.3 How to use suntodo
-* v0.0.4 Fixed a bug in cli.js
+* v0.0.4 Change shebang's node.js to node